Brivo Integration Instructions

 Add Users to an Alert Rule

-- Check the box next to each User or User Group who will receive emails and/or push notifications when the alert is triggered.
+1. Click + next to each User or Group to send emails and push notifications when the alert is triggered.

-NOTE: To receive email alerts, push alerts or client alerts, Email Alert, Push Alert or Client Alert boxes must be checked.
+NOTE: To receive email, push or client alert notifications, the Email Alert, Push Alert or Client Alert box must be checked.
 Simply adding a user only gives them access to see this alert’s history.
+See Alert Notifications for details.

 NOTE: Cardholders can be added to a Door Access Alert Rules.
 Go to How to Add Cardholders to an Alert Rule for more information.